smikell/solitaire/README.md

 My first project beyond the scope of school projects with specifications and guidance.

 Solitaire is a game I first discovered on an iPod Nano when I was nine years old, and the game has stuck with me for years since.
-As such, this project is focused on implementing Solitaire to be playable at the command line of Terminal or other Unix command line interfaces.
+As such, this project is focused on implementing Solitaire to be playable within Terminal or other Unix-based Shells.
 Below describes how to play my version and other details about this project.

 ## Quick start